ClickCease

 4. Share Access to Video Performance

-Once accepted, collaborators can access the video’s analytics in their own YouTube Studio.
-No more chasing screenshots — everyone can see how the release is performing, including views, watch time, and audience insights.
+Collaborators can access the video’s analytics in their own YouTube Studio.
+No more chasing screenshots from the team that uploaded the video.
+Now everyone can see how the release is performing, including views, watch time, and audience insights.

 How to Use the Feature

-You can add collaborators during upload or by editing an existing video.
+You can add collaborators during the upload process or by editing an existing video.

 During Upload